BOARD OF DIRECTORS

 Dr. Krauss has been involved with over 40 privately-, city-, state-, nationally- or internationally-funded research projects regarding family and community adjustment to health threats.
 Until May 2012, Dr. Krauss co-chaired the Non-Governmental Organization Committee on HIV/AIDS for organizations in consultative status to the Economic and Social Council of the United Nations.
 She was a visiting investigator at Memorial Sloan-Kettering Cancer Center in 2011, transferring insights about the destigmatization of HIV to lung cancer.

-“I have been a widow now for over six years.
+“I have been a widow now for over nine years.
 I have worked through the documented invisibility of widows and assumptions about widows, and through shade after shade of grief.
 My solace has come not only from an excellent grief group, but the same as for many, from art, nature, friends, family, and activities that promote the common good.
 I bring the personal and professional to the Board.
 Every life ends with death.
 What we all hope for is a fitting end to our biographies.” - Beatrice Krauss

 About Us